Overview for Ultimate Crete Explorer

 Day 12: Samaria Gorge

-Note that the Samaria gorge is open from 1st of May until the autumn rains start (usually end of October).
+Note that the Samaria gorge is open from 1st May until the autumn rains start (usually end of October).
 It is also possible for the gorge to be closed at any time by authorities in case of flash flood alerts, in such case an alternative route will be provided.
+You can find some useful info here.

 Today you walk through one of Europe’s longest and most spectacular canyons: the Samaria Gorge.
 We recommend you to start your walk either very early or rather late, in order to avoid the crowds of people walking through the gorge as a day trip.
 During the quieter hours, you’ll enjoy the true beauty of this spectacular gorge.
 You spend the night in the seaside village of Agia Roumeli at the end of the gorge leaving you plenty of time for the walk.
 As you finish with the walking you can go for a relaxing swim in the crystal clear Lybian sea before you set off for dinner at one of the local taverns in Agia Roumeli.